Recruiting Life Cycle: A Guide to Client Acquisition and Placement Success

 3. What tools can be used to streamline the life cycle of recruitment process?

 Recruiting tools like JobGrabber can automate lead generation, helping agencies identify companies actively hiring and providing contact details for decision makers.
-Applicant tracking systems (ATS) and CRM platforms can also enhance efficiency in sourcing, candidate management, and client communication.
+Applicant tracking systems (ATS), employee onboarding software, and CRM platforms can also enhance efficiency in sourcing, candidate management, and client communication.

 4. How do recruiters identify qualified leads during the client acquisition stage?